chiseimizuno/PIC10CHW1/README.md

 ### Problems

-Thankfully, due to the my professor's awesome lectures, I had no problem finishing the homework in no time
+Thankfully, due to the my professor's awesome lectures, I had no problem finishing the homework in no time.

 ### Hours taken

-11 hours 30 minutes
+11 hours 30 minutes.

 ### Resources used

-Professor Salazar's Lecture Slides
+Professor Salazar's Lecture Slides.

 ## Program used